How many contact hours are there per week?

 How do I apply?

 How much is my course and who can I contact for my query on fees?

 Tuition fees vary depending on your chosen programme.

 The postgraduate prospectus has a range of helpful information about fees and funding.

 Where can I find out about scholarships?

-In addition to the funding offered by the school, the International Office makes significant funding available to International and European Union applicants to support their study.
+In addition to the funding offered by the school, the university makes significant funding available to International and European Union applicants to support their study.

 What conditions might my offer include?